 However, you'll have to opt into the feature to be able to delete conversations by voice.
 In the Alexa app, go to Settings, and select Alexa Account, then Alexa Privacy, and finally Manage Your Alexa Data.
 From there, you can toggle on the "Enable Deletion by Voice" feature.

 How to review and delete conversations using the Alexa app

 If you're uncomfortable with the idea of leaving around old voice recordings, there's an old-school way to clear the data on your Alexa devices, though it involves a bit of tapping.
 Before you start deleting, remember that you're essentially wiping the AI's specialized memory, as it's retaining this information to better serve you.

 Still, here's how to clear your Alexa history and delete recordings.

-2. Select Settings.
+2: Select Settings.

-5. Select Delete voice recordings.
-If you want to scrub Alexa clean of all recordings, you've got a lot of tapping ahead of you.Or you could visit Amazon's Content and Devices page to erase all of your recordings at once.
+If you don't want to use the Alexa app, open Amazon's Content and Devices page in a web browser to erase all of your recordings at once.
+(You'll have to enter your account info.)
 From there, select Your Devices, click on the Alexa device you want to clean up and select Manage Voice Recordings.
 Select the option that allows you to delete everything.